MicrosoftDocs/m365copilot-docs/docs/index.md

 **Declarative agents** are essentially a collection of *custom knowledge* (via instructions and grounding data), and *custom skills* (including Actions, Triggers, and Workflows) hosted on top of Copilot orchestrator and foundation models powering a conversational experience.
 These agents can be integrated within Microsoft 365 and can utilize Copilot connectors to light up advanced functionality.​

 On the other hand, **custom engine agents** are developed using custom foundation models and orchestrators and can be tailored to specific enterprise needs with your own stack.
-These include agents built with Copilot Studio, Teams AI library, Azure AI, etc. Custom agents work as standalone Teams apps, and in the future, as Copilot agents.
+These include agents built with Copilot Studio, Teams AI library, Azure AI, etc. Custom engine agents work as standalone Teams apps, and in the future as Copilot agents.

 :::image type="content" source="assets/images/m365-extensibility-types.png" alt-text="This illustration shows types of extensibility options, Graph connector, plugins, and declarative agents" border="false" lightbox="assets/images/m365-extensibility-types.png":::